-Rudy would be the most relaxed if he could find a forever home in the country where he could run in a fenced area off-leash or walk and play with his humans without constantly meeting other dogs on leash.
-He is a sweet lovebug, a 60 lb lap dog (at least he thinks so!) who adores his humans, and his canine and feline buddies.
-He could be an "only dog" or have an active canine friend.
-His humans will need good leadership skills, patience, and willingness to get lots of kisses.
+Rudy would be the most relaxed if he could find a forever home in the country where he could run in a fenced area or off-leash area (once he understands he is "home") without constantly meeting other dogs on leash.
+This is the hardest thing for him because he is reactive to new dogs when he is on leash.
+He is a sweet lovebug, a 60 lb lap dog (at least he thinks so!) who adores his humans.
+His new family will need to be ready to get lots of kisses.

-**Please note: we do not have a physical location, we are supported by a network of wonderful foster homes that are spread throughout New England.
-A dog will need to be visited by a prospective adopter in the foster home where they are feeling safe and comfortable.**
+Please note, we do not have a physical location, but we are supported by a network of wonderful foster homes that are spread throughout New England.
+A dog will need to be visited by a prospective adopter in the foster home where they are feeling safe and comfortable.

 Thank you for considering rescue!